Breaking the Mould Group Blog

 How is the Benefit Valued for Tax Purposes?

-• Getting a service they offer to customers: You'll be taxed on the average cost it takes the company to provide that service.
+• Getting a service they offer customers: You'll be taxed on the average cost it takes the company to provide that service.
 Imagine a lawyer who works for a firm gets free help buying a house from their employer.
 The tax would be based on the cost of the lawyer's time, not the fee they would charge a client.

 • Getting any other benefit: You'll be taxed on what it costs the company to provide it.
 This applies to anything not covered in the first three points.